 Turn on to enable 120 Hz video output for your TV and games that support 120 Hz frame rate.
 If you experience video output problems with these games on a monitor or other display device, turn off this setting.

-If you select Automatic, your TV automatically switches to low-latency mode while playing games.
-If you select Off, ALLM won't be enabled, except when you're using VRR output.
+If your TV supports ALLM (auto low-latency mode), it automatically switches to low-latency mode while playing games.
+Even if you set ALLM to Off, it automatically switches to low-latency mode when you're using VRR output.

 Adjust the transfer rate for 4K resolution video.
-If you experience flickering on your screen, try selecting -1 or -2 to limit transfer speed, and possibly improve picture quality.
+If you experience flickering on the screen, try selecting -1 or -2 to limit output.
+This may improve picture quality.

 Enables fine brightness adjustments and optimized HDR rendering.